 San Javier and Ranches

-you for breakfast and we'll head for the hills to
+From Loreto, - After breakfast and checkout from your hotel, we'll head for the hills to

 our trail head.
-Meet the mounts and our local
+In less than an hour we'll be meeting the mounts and our local

 roads and trails into Baja’s hidden oases.